 If you have marked your objects to show the edges (in, enable Wireframe), you will see the edge creation process while you are moving your objects around.
 Depending on your mesh topology, you can also enable X-Ray and Transparency and see the topology being created in real-time.

-The target mesh is added to the modified mesh.
+The target mesh or collection is added to the modified mesh, removing any interior faces.

-The target mesh is subtracted from the modified mesh (everything outside of the target mesh is kept).
+The target mesh, or collection of meshes, is subtracted from the modified mesh (everything outside of the target mesh or collection is kept).

 The name of the target mesh object.